Kristina01111000/Drws_site/README.md

 10/23
 - Update on 4eyoga people response
-- Add new podcast to list, he is filming on tuesday
 - add onwow podcast to GH
 - add omwow podcast to SYRNAT
 - Come up for some potential topics for an email to send -> he is going to do this, not me